criipto/docs-old/how-to/apply-custom-styling.md

         <span class="text">...english words...</span>
     </span>
 ```
-The wording can be change via CSS selectors in your custom stylesheet - see below for examples.
+The wording can be change via CSS selectors in your custom style sheet - see below for examples.
 Depending on the e-ID, the `lang-sv` class will be replaced with `lang-da`, `lang-nb` etc.

 ## Desktop screen sizes